Will I Need a Future Breast Augmentation After Having One?

-If you’re thinking about breast augmentation, you may wonder if you’ll need another surgery down the road to replace the implants.
+If you’re thinking about breast augmentation surgery in Dallas, you may wonder if you’ll need another surgery down the road to replace the implants.
 Or, will you need to have revision surgery to correct a problem?

 The short answer is – possibly.
-But how long breast implants last depends on several things: your body and lifestyle, the surgeon, type of implant, and just luck.
-Also, occasionally there are problems with implants that require revision surgery.
+But how long breast implants last depends on several things: your body and lifestyle, the plastic surgeon, types of breast implant, and just luck.
+Also, occasionally there are problems with implants that require breast implant revision surgery.
 The most common complications are:

-• Capsular contracture: Scar tissue may form around the implant and squeezes it.
+- Capsular contracture: Due to capsular contracture scar tissue may form around the implant and squeezes it.
 The implant is removed and replaced.

 Below is more information about the possibility of future procedures after your breast augmentation.